Down Syndrome Act 2022

 Overview

-The Down Syndrome Bill mandates the UK Secretary of State to issue guidance to relevant authorities on meeting the needs of individuals with Down syndrome.
-These authorities must then consider this guidance when carrying out their duties.
+The Down Syndrome Bill mandates the UK government to issue guidance to relevant authorities on meeting the needs of individuals with Down syndrome.
+This guidance will inform how these authorities carry out their functions, ensuring due consideration is given to the specific requirements of this population.

 Description